asm0dey/ultimate-docker-image-devnexus/slides.md

 1. Use layers for faster deployment
 2. Use CDS for faster startup without many compromises
 3. Use CRaC for a *lightning-fast* startup (with compromises)
+4. Use native image if you're prepared to sacrifice some build time

 ---
 layout: two-cols-header